mtyree18/ChemCar/README.md

 2. Before thanksgiving break we will finish our onshape design and make sure we have a water tight box that can house electrolosis.

 ## Week 10 Reflection
-This week we figured out how to create a water tight box with acrylic
+This week we figured out how to create a water tight box made of acrylic and sealed with caulk.
+We had a short week so we did not have much time, but we confirmed our theory about cualk serving as a good seal within an acrylic box.
+The next thing will be to incorperate our newfound ideas into a prototype for our electrolosys machine.

 ## Week 11 Reflection